defold/doc/docs/en/shared/component-max-count-optimizations.md

 ## Component max count optimizations
 The *game.project* settings file contains many values specifying the maximum number of a certain resource that can exist at the same time, often counted per loaded collection (also called world).
-The Defold engine will use these max values to pre-allocate memory for this amount of memory to avoid dynamic allocations and memory fragmentation while the game is running.
+The Defold engine will use these max values to preallocate memory for this amount of memory to avoid dynamic allocations and memory fragmentation while the game is running.

 The Defold data structures used to represent components and other resources are optimized to use as little memory as possible but care should still be taken when setting the values to avoid allocating more memory than is actually necessary.